Plastic Free July Made Easy.

 6. Did you know that most cotton pads and make up wipes contain plastic?
 It's time to invest in a muslin cloth, microfibre cloth or reusable cotton rounds, then simply wash and reuse over and over again.

 7. Period products like tampons and pads often contain plastic and are wrapped in plastic.
-Why not invest in a menstrual cup to ditch disposable period plastic waste?
+Why not invest in a menstrual cup or reusable pads to ditch disposable period plastic waste?

-8. Switch to a sustainable brand of toilet roll such as Who Gives A Crap - opt for paper made from sustainable sources like bamboo and ensure the rolls are wrapped in paper, not plastic.
+8. Switch to a sustainable brand of toilet roll such as Uranus Wiper! - opt for paper made from sustainable sources like bamboo and ensure the rolls are wrapped in paper, not plastic.